inspec/inspec-aws/docs/resources/aws_vpc_endpoint_service.md

 ### Parameters

-The AWS VPC Endpoint Service Name is required.

 #### service\_name _(required)_

-The Name of the AWS VPC Endpoint service
+The name of the AWS VPC endpoint service.

+The AWS VPC endpoint service name is required.
 It should be passed as a `service_name: 'value'` key-value entry in a hash.

 ## Properties